 Qualified as a Navy UDT/SEAL (in the Only SEAL Training Class that no one Quit), Deployed with Underwater Demolition Team Twenty-One & SEAL Team TWO.
 Requested by the Navy to return serving as the Diving Officer with Underwater Demolition Team ELEVEN.
 Original member of SEAL Team FIVE.
 Graduate of Virginia Commonwealth University.

 Boston College Graduate and earned an MBA from Babson College.
 Served as a communications officer aboard a destroyer in the U.S. Navy Pacific Fleet, followed by service in the CIA clandestine service.
 He was an executive in several international companies, lived in Hong Kong for two years, and has visited 50 countries.
 As an entrepreneur, he founded a multi-million dollar distribution corporation in Metro Boston.
 He is now Senior Analyst with the American Security Council Foundation in Florida and President of the Association of Former Intelligence Officers - Florida Satellite Chapter.

 - Radical Islam

-Graduated from West Point and served on active duty for 26 years - first as an Infantry Officer in heavy, light infantry, and Ranger units, including a combat tour in Vietnam.
-He later served in numerous Finance & Comptroller command and staff positions, and as Commandant of the Army Finance School.
+Graduated from West Point and served on active duty for 26 years - first as an Infantry Officer in heavy, light infantry, and Ranger units, including a combat tour in Vietnam as a rifle platoon leader.
+He later served in numerous Finance & Comptroller command and staff positions to include Commander of the 106th Finance Battalion in Germany, Commandant of the U.S. Army Finance School, Commander of the 175th Theater Finance Command in Korea, and Chief of Program & Budget for U.S. Army Europe.
 Following his military retirement, he served with SAIC as a Vice President for Program Management, Senior Program Manager, and mentor for aspiring SAIC executives.

 - Effective Communications